aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/docs/README-MSK.md

 ### Networking configuration
 We recommend launching the Amazon MSK cluster in private subnets (where the default route points to a NAT gateway), as this networking setup is required if you plan to use AWS Lambda or Amazon Kinesis Data Analytics to read data from the cluster.
-For more details, refer to [Adding an Amazon MSK cluster as an event source](https://docs.aws.amazon.com/lambda/latest/dg/services-msk-topic-add.html#services-msk-vpc-config) and [Internet and Service Access for a VPC-Connected Kinesis Data Analytics application](https://docs.aws.amazon.com/kinesisanalytics/latest/java/vpc-internet.html).
+For more details, refer to [Adding Amazon MSK as an event source](https://docs.aws.amazon.com/lambda/latest/dg/with-msk.html#services-msk-vpc-config) and [Internet and Service Access for a VPC-Connected Kinesis Data Analytics application](https://docs.aws.amazon.com/kinesisanalytics/latest/java/vpc-internet.html).

 If you don't have an Amazon VPC following this pattern, you can use the [Modular and Scalable VPC Architecture](https://aws.amazon.com/quickstart/architecture/vpc/), which provides a networking foundation based on AWS best practices and guidelines.